GENI-NSF/geni-tools/README-stitching.txt

  - Listing of new rspec files created in `/tmp` and your current working directory

-Some sample error messages and their meaning:
+See the list of Known Issues below.

+== Common Error Messages ==

+=== Fatal errors – something is wrong with your request ===

 {{{
-StitchingServiceFailedError: Error from Stitching Service: code 3: MxTCE ComputeWorker return error message 'Action_ProcessRequestTopology_MP2P::Finish() Cannot find the set of paths for the RequestTopology. '.
+StitchingServiceFailedError: Error from Stitching Service: code 3:
+MxTCE ComputeWorker return error message 'Action_ProcessRequestTopology_MP2P::Finish()
+Cannot find the set of paths for the RequestTopology. '.
 }}}
   - Errors like this mean there is no GENI layer 2 path possible between your specified endpoints.
 Did you specify an `excludehop` or `includehop` you shouldn't have?
-Follow the set of supported aggregates (below)?
-Alternatively, it may mean that `stitcher` tried all available VLAN tags for one of your aggregates, and got a stitching failure on each - probably because that tag was not available.
+Or include an aggregate that does not support stitching?
+Alternatively, it may mean that `stitcher` tried all available VLAN tags for one of your aggregates, and got a stitching failure on each - probably because all tags were not available.

-See the list of Known Issues below.
+`Reservation request impossible at <Aggregate ...>`
+ - Something about your request cannot be satisfied.
+The rest of the message may say more.

+`Inconsistent ifacemap`
+ - Your request is impossible.
+Try the `-–fixedEndpoint` option if that is relevant.

+`*** ERROR: mapper` OR
+`Could not verify topo` OR
+`Could not map to resources`
+ - You may have asked for more nodes or bandwidth than are available.
+Or your request may be malformed.
+The error message may say more, or you can ask on geni-users@googlegroups.com

+`Hostname > 63 char`
+ - Try a shorter client_id (node name) or slice name

+`Duplicate link`
+ - Do you have 2 links with the same client_id?
+Edit your request.

+`Must delete existing slice/sliver` OR
+`CreateSliver: Existing record`
+ - You already have a reservation in this slice at this aggregate.
+Delete it first.

+`Malformed keys`
+ - Your SSH keys (from your omni_config usually) are malformed.

+`Edge domain does not exist`
+ - Your ExoGENI request is malformed in some way

+`check_image_size error` OR
+`Incorrect image URL in ImageProxy`
+ - Check your ExoGENI disk image specification

+`Insufficient numCPUCores`
+ - The ExoGENI AM has no room for your VM.
+Stitcher will try the ExoSM / the local rack to see if it has room.

+=== Errors in the tool – you may need to report this as a bug ===

+` … has request tag XXX that is already in use by …`
+ - Stitcher made an error and picked a tag that is in use.
+Report this bug.

+`SCS gave error: …`
+ - The Stitching Computation Service had an error.
+You may need to report it.

+=== Transient errors – stitcher can handle these ===

+`Circuit reservation failed at … (…..).
+Try again from the SCS`
+ - An aggregate reported an error.
+Stitcher will try a new path from the SCS to see if that solves your problem (it may not).

+`Could not reserve vlan tags` OR
+`Error reserving vlan tag for …` OR
+`Vlan tag … not available`
+ - Some VLAN tag you requested in not available.
+Stitcher will try to find another and try again.

+`AddPersonToSite: Invalid argument: No such site`
+ - This is the first time this aggregate has seen your project.
+Stitcher will retry and the error should go away.

+=== After too many transient errors, stitcher gives up ===

+`Stitching reservation failed X times.
+Last error: …`
+ - Stitcher goes to the Stitching Service for a path a limited number of times.
+After that, it gives up with this error.
+Typically this means there are not enough VLANs or bandwidth to get to your aggregates.

 == Known Issues and Limitations ==
  - Aggregate support is limited.
 See http://groups.geni.net/geni/wiki/GeniNetworkStitchingSites